co3moz/knightonline-js/README.md

 All short, integer, long values have to be little-endian style (most significant binaries go to next byte)

+> There is short-string and byte-string. byte-string is for sending character names. it basically have 1 byte of length, then content. short-string is 2 byte of length then content.
+Client and server always know using the right one, if client expects byte-string then server has to send byte-string.
+Example; "DOGAN" byte-string: "\x05DOGAN" short-string: "\x05\x00DOGAN".

 #### Operation standard

 After wrapping the packet with 0x55AA and 0xAA55, we send a byte to define our operation.
 All operation codes are reversed engineered.
 Knight Online Client will send specific operation bytes to say things.